The Conjuring 4: Last Rites — cast, crew and a family-scale haunted house farewell

 • Case: Smurl (1986), motif: mirror.

-• Media chronology (FR): Canal+6 months, SVOD ≥ 15 months, probable priority Canal+ / Max.
+• Media Timeline (FR): Canal+6 months, SVOD ≥ 15 months, likely priority Canal+ / Max.

-• Conjuring Saga: > $2.2–2.4B accumulated since 2013.
+• Conjuring Saga: > $2.2–2.4B total since 2013.

-Production: James Wan, Peter Safran.
+Producers: James Wan, Peter Safran.

-Screenplay: David Leslie Johnson-McGoldrick, Ian B. Goldberg, Richard Naing.
+Writers: David Leslie Johnson-McGoldrick, Ian B. Goldberg, Richard Naing.

 Cast: Patrick Wilson (Ed), Vera Farmiga (Lorraine), Mia Tomlinson (Judy), Ben Hardy (Tony Spera), Rebecca Calder, Elliot Cowan, Kíla Lord Cassidy, Beau Gadsdon.
 Cameos: Lili Taylor, Mackenzie Foy, Frances O’Connor, Madison Wolfe, Shannon Kook-Chun.

-Trailer of the film CONJURING 4
+Trailer for the film CONJURING 4

 This article was written by Pierre-Antoine Tsady.